• Follow Us

 Wildlife

 Zuluk is surrounded by wild forests, and some of the forests are completely virgin.
 Sighting of Deer, Wild dogs, and Himalayan bears the red panda is not very uncommon.
 Some tigers have also reportedly been sighted in the area.
-A variety of birds can also be seen such as Monal Pheasant, Blood Pheasant, Khaleej Pheasant, Snow Pheasant, and others.
+A variety of birds can also be seen such as the Monal Pheasant, Blood Pheasant, Khaleej Pheasant, Snow Pheasant, and others.

 Where to Stay

-At the time of writing this article in 2018, Dzuluk itself has about 28 homestays and lodges.
+At the time of writing this article in 2018, Dzuluk itself had about 28 homestays and lodges.
 The advantage of the place is it is close to the sightseeing points you would like to visit the next day.
 Also, Dzuluk has a great view of the hills.
 The major problem with the accommodations here is that most of the accommodations here are very basic and lack hygiene.
 Most of the homestays have soiled and dirty bed lining, which is not easy to clean due to the highly moist weather here.
-Also, the high altitude of the place makes it quite cold during most part of the year.
+Also, the high altitude of the place makes it quite cold during most of the year.
 There is a perennial water and electricity shortage too.
 We organize accommodation to only three of the accommodations here which are better in hygiene and amenities and are slightly more expensive.

-Gnathang valley also has about a dozen homestays.
+Gnathang Valley also has about a dozen homestays.
 But except for two, which has somewhat workable hygiene and amenity, the rest are below the minimum standard we would like our guests to stay in.
-Also, the altitude of Gnathang valley is more than 12000 feet.
+Also, the altitude of Gnathang Valley is more than 12000 feet.
 People who visit these places without proper acclimatization may have to face difficulty and altitude sickness.
 This is especially true for children and the elderly.

 Our preferred accommodation is at a lower altitude, at Lingtham (around 6,500 feet) or Phadamchen (around 7,500 feet).
 These places have better weather, better hygiene in the hotels, better food, and more reliable service.
 We work with a couple of lodges in this area.